chanzuckerberg/fogg/docs/TUTORIAL.md

     `git init`

-   Fogg depends on working from the root of a git repository, though it doesn't need to be pushed anywhere, so `git init` is enough for now.
+   Fogg depends on working from the root of a git repository.
+The git repo doesn't need to be pushed anywhere, so `git init` is enough.
 After this, your directory should look like this–

    ```
     $ tree -a -L 1